NFL This Week: Round 1 of Texans-Titans’ AFC South showdown

 PHILADELPHIA (6-7) at WASHINGTON (3-10)

 The Eagles have a short week and need blinders to focus only on the Redskins and not next week’s home game against Dallas, which could decide the struggling NFC East.
-Philadelphia only managed to hold off Washington 32-27 in September and can look at the Redskins’ close loss at Lambeau Field to Green Bay last week as a reminder to stick to the task at hand.
+Philadelphia escaped against Washington 32-27 in September and can look at the Redskins’ close loss at Lambeau Field to Green Bay last week as a reminder to stick to the task at hand.

 This will be Washington rookie quarterback Dwayne Haskins’ first career start against an NFC East opponent, and the Eagles have won the last five in this series.